Posted on behalf of Phillips Law Group on Sep 30, 2014 in Defective Products

 The potential legal issues with the Corvettes valet mode are not sufficient for the automaker to issue a general recall of the vehicles, unlike other problems which have plagued GM.
 The car company has recalled over 29 million vehicles worldwide for safety issues this yearmost notably, major recalls after reports of engine shutoffs while driving caused by a defective ignition switch.
 This particular defect was linked to at least 13 deaths.

 Vehicle defects can lead to safety issues which cause or contribute to accidents.
 If you believe your auto accident was caused by an underlying defect, you may be able to file a claim for compensation for your injuries.
-Contact the Phillips Law Group by calling or texting 1-800-706-3000, and speak with an experienced Phoenix personal injury attorney today!
+Contact the Phillips Law Group by calling 1-800-706-3000, and speak with an experienced Phoenix personal injury attorney today!